 If you are previously divorced, and this is not the primary reason you are seeking therapy for your child, it is still important for you to note the following before we work together:

-If you’re recently divorced, or in the process of ending your marriage, you may notice your child/teen presenting with any of the behaviors listed above.
-If you are seeking therapy for your child/teen, it is my role to help him/her manage the emotions that are involved with the divorce and the changes in routine, living arrangement and family relationships that follow suit.
+If you are seeking therapy for your child/teen, it is my role to help him/her manage the emotions that brought you to therapy, as well as those involved with the past divorce and the changes in routine, living arrangement and family relationships that followed suit.